 Organic Spider Mite Control Using Rosemary Oil

-If you want to harness a natural way that essential oils can be beneficial, use rosemary oil.
-Rosemary is a natural insecticide and using a mix of rosemary oil and water will take care of your spider mite infestation.
-With a 2:1 ratio of water (2parts) to rosemary oil (1 part), spray the oil spray on the underside leaves of the plants to serve as a natural spider mite killer.
+Rosemary is a natural insecticide and using a mix of rosemary infused oil and water will take care of your spider mite infestation.
+A study conducted by the University of British Columbia found that the use of pure rosemary oil and rosemary oil based pesticides had “caused complete mortality of spider mites at concentrations that are not phytotoxic to the host plant.”
+They found that rosemary oil, not only repelled spider mites but could effect oviposition (egg laying) behavior.
+With a 2:1 ratio of water (2 parts) to rosemary infused oil (1 part), spray the oil mixture on the undersides of the leaves of the plants to serve as a natural spider mite killer.

-Required items to make your own rosemary oil (NOT essential oil)
+Required items to make your own rosemary infused oil (NOT essential oil)

 - 3 ounces rosemary leaves (fresh or dried)